laberning/openrowingmonitor/docs/Physically_Installing_The_WRX700.md

 ![Connecting the reed sensor](img/raspberrypi_reedsensor_wiring.jpg) *Connecting the reed sensor*

-If your machine does not have something like this or if the sensor is not accessible, you can still build something similar quite easily.
-Some ideas on what to use:

-* Reed sensor (i.e. of an old bike tachometer)
-* PAS sensor (i.e. from an E-bike)
-* Optical chopper wheel

 You should now adjust the rower specific parameters in `config/config.js` to suit your rowing machine.
 Have a look at [config/default.config.js](../config/default.config.js) to see what config parameters are available.